 Are you interested in becoming a member of the Lions Club?

-Please feel free to attend one of our monthly meetings, which are held
+Please feel free to attend our monthly meetings,

 If, after attending a meeting, you find that becoming a Lion interests you - please ask for a membership application.

 The Lions Club of Brentwood was organized

 in 1929 by John Miller of the Richmond Lions Club, and was Brentwood’s

 first service organization.

 Lion John had visited the area on several occasions and discovered that the